brimstone/workshop-nmap/4-identification.md

    NetBIOS over Tcpip. . . . . . . . : Enabled
 ```

-The main things used in this lab is the `inet 192.168.0.100 netmask 255.255.255.0`
+The main thing used in this lab is the `inet 192.168.0.100 netmask 255.255.255.0`
 line.
-This is the IP address of the linux system used in the example.
-The
+This is the IP address of both systems used in the example.
+The netmask
-netmask portion is used by the Operating System to know which IPs are local to
+portion is used by the Operating System to know which IPs are local to this
-this system, and which need to be directed to the default gateway.
+system, and which need to be directed to the default gateway.

 CIDR (Classless Inter-Domain Routing) Notation
 ----------------------------------------------